 It can be easy to confuse the A-spot and G-spot on a woman.
-Not only are they both located next to each other, inside the vagina, they both are capable of giving women an amazing orgasm.
+Not only are they both located next to each other, inside the vagina, but they both are also capable of giving women an amazing orgasm.

 A Spot Vs. G Spot – What is The Difference?

 The G-spot can be found on the inside of a woman’s vagina.
 This small, sensitive area is normally between 1/4″ and 2″ in size, and is located on the upper wall and slightly above the opening to the vagina.

-It feels like a small piece of spongy tissue, and can also have a slightly rough texture.
-As a woman becomes sexually aroused, the tissue will begin to become swollen.
-Similar to a man’s penis enlarging due to excessive blood flow to the area during arousal.
-Once the G-spot has become enlarged, it can be easily found and stimulated.
+This small and very sensitive area has also been referred to as the female prostate and has been known to function similarly to men’s prostate.

-Another benefit to locating your A-spot is that while some women find it difficult to climax from either vaginal or clitoral stimulation, they did not seen to experience this problem when their A-spot was stimulated.
+Another benefit to locating your A-spot is that while some women find it difficult to climax from either vaginal or clitoral stimulation, they did not see to experience this problem when their A-spot was stimulated.

 This two female erogenous spots are located close to each other, and can often be confused.
 While they are two separate areas on a woman’s body, they can both produce extremely intense and pleasurable orgasms.